cimacmillan/Otherworld/site/public/doc/deepdive/game_events.md

 }
 ```

 Different game subsystems can then respond to these events in their own classes.
-Updating any subsystems interface with side effects is incredibly straightforward, where adjustments occur in a single place and no changes to `Player` or `Enemy` need to be made.
+Updating any subsystems interface with side effects is  straightforward, where adjustments occur in a single place and no changes to `Player` or `Enemy` need to be made.

 ```js
 class AudioService {